-George Yuhasz works for Keystone Foods, the company that invented chicken nuggets.
-Now he’s helping the business to innovate in another direction: building a rich Data Strategy by holistically and concurrently bringing together Analytics, Data Governance, and Information Architecture.
+George Yuhasz is helping businesses to innovate in another direction: building a rich Data Strategy by holistically and concurrently bringing together analytics, Data Governance, and Information Architecture.

 As U.S. Director, Business Intelligence and Data Services, he launched the Data Strategy at the global food services enterprise.
 It’s been a job of optimizing people and processes, distributing the costs and risks that go along with the initiative, and of gaining incremental value along the way to a long-term and high-yield Data Strategy.